B.C. looks to enact new rules for companies bringing more oil through the province | CBC News

 "In other words, can we do it?"
 Attorney General David Eby said Thursday.

-It's the latest move in B.C.'s resistance against Kinder Morgan's Trans Mountain pipeline expansion project.
+It's the latest move in B.C.'s resistance to the Trans Mountain pipeline expansion project.

+Companies could also be required to show a spill-response plan in advance.

-An independent director would issue the permits, making their decision based on the best scientific research available.
-The director would also consult with Indigenous groups and the broader public.
+An independent director would grant the permits, making their decision based on the best scientific research available.
+The director would also consult with Indigenous groups and the broader public before making a choice.

 The proposed legislation would not affect current shipments of diluted bitumen through B.C.
 It would only apply to companies seeking to expand shipments.